Last checked: 3 June 2026

 England fans should use this order:

-- Keep hotels and flights flexible until official fixtures are verified.
+- Keep hotels and flights flexible until ticket access, city route, and refund terms are clear.

 For the team page, start here: England World Cup 2026 Team Guide.